adam-p/yesterday-i-learned/coffeescript.md

 * You want to write `if not a instanceof b`?
 HAH!
 WRONG!
 It compiles to `if ((!a) instanceof b)` because coffeescript.
 * `do(a=b, c=d) -> ...` is exactly the same as `(function (a, c) { ... }(b, d));`.
 * Apparently the string interpolation syntax in CoffeeScript is [the exact same from Ruby](http://addyosmani.com/blog/backing-up-a-github-account/).
+* Anonymous classes are as intuitive as you might expect: `class[ extends AnotherClass]`